Ecommerce APIs Overview¶

 To use the Ecommerce APIs, you must have a Pitney Bowes developer account.
 You can create a free account and access the Sandbox test environment by going to Pitney Bowes Developer Hub Signup.
 To sign up, use a regularly monitored email, such as a distribution list.
 The email address you choose cannot be changed.

 Once you create a developer account, you can begin testing the APIs on the Sandbox environment.
-For steps to begin testing the APIs, see the Getting Started page.
+To begin testing the APIs, see the Getting Started page.

 You can access your developer account at any time at Pitney Bowes Developer Hub.
 Developer Hub gives you access to your API keys, merchants, transaction history, and other information.
 If you use the Production environment, Developer Hub gives you access to your postage balances and payment options.
 For questions on developer accounts, see the Developer Account FAQs or contact Pitney Bowes at ShippingAPIBusinessDevelopment@pb.com.

-To upgrade to the Production environment, you can contact Pitney Bowes at ShippingAPIBusinessDevelopment@pb.com.
+To upgrade to the Production environment, contact Pitney Bowes at ShippingAPIBusinessDevelopment@pb.com.

 If you are a third-party integrator, your client should own the developer account.
 For more information, see Third-party integrators should not own developer accounts on the Best Practices page.

 To print labels for your real-life shippers, you must add them as merchants in your developer account.
 The Ecommerce APIs support two models for adding merchants and handling their postage payments.
 Both are described in Manage Merchant Accounts.

 The APIs have separate Sandbox and Production environments, which are described below.
 Each environment has its own set of base URLs, which are the common prefixes for groups of API operations in the environment.
 The following shows the Production environment’s Rates API call with the base URL underlined:

 The Sandbox environment is a free test environment that is intended for all your development and testing work prior to deployment on Production.
 Sandbox gives full access to all the API calls available on Production but prints only test labels.
 Sandbox does not use real money.
 Your Pitney Bowes developer account provides free access to the Sandbox environment.